- internet magazine -

 The home of first and second generation jetliners

 "Welcome to the Oldjets online magazine.
 My name is Jan Koppen, and I am the moderator of this site.
-I'm a keen aviation-enthusiast since 1974.
-During those days, these first generation turbojet powered airliners; ruled the skies.
+I'm an aviation-enthusiast since 1974.
+During those days, these first generation turbojet powered airliners ruled the skies!

 Magnificent airliners such as Boeing 707s, 727s, 737-200s, 747-Classics, Douglas DC8s, DC9s, DC10s, Convair880/990, Lockheed Tristars, Airbus A300s, BAC One-Elevens, Tridents, Vickers VC-10s, Fokker F28/F100s, Sud-Aviation SE210s, Dassault Mercures, VFW614s, Tupolevs 134/154Ms, Anotonov 124s, IL62s, but also first generation Boeing 757/767s etc. have already vanished, or are slowly disappearing from the skies.

 This Oldjets internet website/magazine is the place for admirers or keen observers of these elegant swept-wing airliners.
 This website will be paying tribute to these fine American, British and Russian exotic aircraft designs.

 I would like to feature my private photo collection and articles, but at the same time, I would like to invite you to submit your articles, trip-reports and pictures, which will be features on this site.

 You do not have to be a professional journalist, to have your article featured here, I only ask that it is well written and of interest to our worldwide audience.
 An article can be about: